INSURANCE TECH

 A content problem, not a technology problem

-Rather than redesigning the quoter or building an AI agent, the approach was to find the single point where trust visibly broke down and treat it as a placement and language challenge.
-Using Google's PAIR guidebook as a foundation, the guiding principle became: help users form an accurate mental model of what they're buying and the justification behind the cost.
+Rather than redesigning the quoter or building an AI agent, the approach was to find the single point where trust most plausibly broke down — and treat it as a placement and language challenge.
+Using Google's PAIR Guidebook as a foundation, the guiding principle became helping users form an accurate mental model of what they're buying and why it costs what it costs.

 Four concepts were explored.
-One cleared every constraint bar: a rate transparency module — a dynamic callout triggered by profile inputs, surfacing two or three plain-language explanations of what's driving the user's premium.
+One cleared every constraint bar as the strongest hypothesis: a rate transparency module — a dynamic callout triggered by profile inputs, surfacing two or three plain-language explanations of what's likely driving the user's premium.
 The content already existed inside actuarial teams.
 No ML pipeline, no chat UI, no new infrastructure required.

 Testing & Iteration